Our Commitment to YOU

 The Residence Life team is here to make your campus residential experience a great one.
 More than 50 dedicated residence hall staff members (RAs and HRAs) are trained to help you navigate your on-campus experience.
 Our ultimate goal is to create an inclusive environment that enhances your personal growth and development through individual and group experiences.

-- Promote diversity by modeling behaviors and encouraging the development and support of initiatives that foster respect for and understanding of self and others.
+- Promoting diversity by modeling behaviors and providing support that foster respect and understanding of not only yourself but others.

-- Foster personal responsibility by modeling and addressing community standards and conduct within residential communities; by engaging students in service to others.
+- Fostering personal responsibility by engaging you in service to others.

-- Encourage healthy relationships by modeling good communication skills, respect for others and self, and promoting civil resolutions to conflicts.
+- Encouraging healthy relationship by promoting good communication skills, respect for others and self, and promoting civil resolutions to conflicts.

 Residence Life Staff

 Kelly Devett, Assistant Director of Residence Life